-- B. The accounting firm is replaced and the audit fee paid in this year is less than that in the previous year: None. - C. The audit fee is decreased by more than ten percent compared with that in previous year: None. - (VI).
-Information regarding change of accountants: - A. Former accountants: N/A - B. Succeeding accountants: N/A - C. Reply letter from former accountants to the matters indicated in Item 1 and Item 2-3 of Subparagraph 6 of Article 10 of this standard: N/A - (VII).
-Employment of chairman, general manager, and manager in charge of finance or accounting of the Company to the accounting firm where the certified public accountants work or its affiliates in recent year: None.

-- (VIII).
-Changes (transfer and pledge)of equity of directors, managers and shareholders with shareholding ratio exceeding ten percent in recent years and as of the date of publication of the annual report: - A. Changes of equity of directors, managers and major shareholders:
+- (C) Reply letter from former CPA to the matters indicated in Item 1 and Item 2-3 of Subparagraph 6 of Article 10 of this standard: N/A - (VII).
+Employment of chairman, general manager, and manager in charge of finance or accounting of the Company to the accounting firm where the CPA work or its affiliates in recent year: None. - (VIII).
+Changes in shareholding of directors, managers and shareholders with shareholding ratio exceeding ten percent in recent years and as of the date of publication of the annual report: - (A) Changes in shareholding of directors, managers and major shareholders: